Graduate Fellowship Program Application

 Final Round to Select Fellows: December 4-7, 2023

 Offers made to 45 Finalists: December 8, 2023

 The program requires all documents to be submitted electronically.
 Should applicants have insuperable problems submitting a document electronically, they can consult with program staff about alternate methods (firstname.lastname@example.org).
 However, we strongly encourage applicants to submit documents electronically.

-The Rangel selection panel will choose approximately 90 finalists by early November.
-Program staff will communicate decisions by email to both successful and unsuccessful applicants by November 4.
-Candidates selected for final consideration will be invited to participate in a virtual interview and complete a written exercise virtually between November 29 – December 2.
-The program will complete the selection process and make offers to 45 fellows by December 3, 2021.
+The Rangel selection panel will choose approximately 90 finalists by November 8, 2023.
+Program staff will communicate decisions by email to both successful and unsuccessful applicants by November 18.
+Finalists will participate in the final round, which includes an interview and writing exercise, between December 4-7.
+The program will complete the selection process and make offers to 45 fellows by December 8, 2023.